BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/supervision-api.md

 # Supervision

-This endpoint returns information about the projection supervisor.
+This endpoint returns information about the projections running on the current node.

 ## Fetch projections